revaturelabs/interviewquestions/Java/OOP/Interfaces.md

 ```

-- A. The class that implemnets Elevator, must override the methods of evelator, overriding methods of  Electrical and Mechanical is optional.
+- A. The concreate class that implemnets Elevator, must override the methods of evelator, overriding methods of Electrical and Mechanical is optional.
-- B. The class that implements Elevator, must override all the methdos of all the interface.
+- B. The concreate class that implements Elevator, must override all the methdos of all the interface.
-- C. class can not implement Elevator because an interface can not extend more then one interface.
+- C. class can not implement Elevator because an interface can not extend more than one interface.
 - D. It is not mandatory to override any method of any interface.

 <details>

 <summary><b>Show Answer</b></summary>

-B
+> B

 <details>

 <summary><b>Explanation</b></summary>

-> if a class implents Elevator, all the methods of Elevator, Mechanical and  Electrical are  inherited by class, all the methods other than default and static shoudl be overriden in the class.
+> if a class implements an Elevator, all the methods of Elevator, Mechanical and  Electrical are inherited by the class, all the methods other than default and static should be overridden in the class.

 </details>
 </details>